mchablani/CarND-Vehicle-Detection/writeup_template.md

 I tried various combinations of parameters and color spaces (most parameters were default form the lesson material)  fo all the color spaces `YCrCb` gave most validation i.e. test accuracy in classfier training.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+The code for this step is contained in cell 3 of notebook `VehicleDetection.ipynb`).
-I trained a linear SVM using...
+I trained a linear SVM using HOG features for each channel of `YCrCb` color space image.
+Also used the histogram features.
+Here is the summary of training:
+`32.5 Seconds to train SVC...
+Test Accuracy of SVC =  0.9817
+Train Accuracy of SVC =  1.0`

-###Sliding Window Search
+### Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?